Fintan-contents/coding-standards/en/java/code-formatter.md

 ### Import and export settings

 You can share your settings across projects by exporting your code style settings.
-Please refer to the next page for how to export and import.
+For more information on export and import, please refer to the following pages.

 [Import and export schemes | IntelliJ IDEA Documentation](https://www.jetbrains.com/help/idea/configuring-code-style.html#import-export-schemes)